 Grilled Mt.
 Lassen Trout, Rutabaga, Kumquat, Kabayaki

-After almost opting a ribeye for my main course (and the subsequent regret I would have in the morning), I selected the Mt.
+After almost opting for the ribeye for my main course (and the subsequent regret I would have in the morning), I selected the Mt.
 Lessen trout.
 The orange-fleshed trout, from a sustainable trout farm a few hours north of San Francisco, was skewered and grilled to perfection.
 I don’t often order trout, but Rich Table reminded me just how delicious a properly grilled trout filet can be.

 The paper-thin slivers of kumquat adorning the fish provided some much needed acidity and tartness.
 I can only imagine that the kabayaki, a glaze made from sweet soy sauce, would have been an excellent addition, but due to my dietary restrictions, it was left off the dish.
 Thankfully, even without the kabayaki, I think I made an excellent choice.